SebastianS-1997/mtDNA_analysis/README.md

 sudo docker run -v "${PWD}/path:"/Results" -v "${PWD}/path":"/Input" mtdnav1
 ```

-1. The script will run inside the Docker container, and the results will be generated in the Results directory.
+1. The script will run inside the Docker container and the results will be generated in the Results directory.

-## Additional Steps
+## Additional step
-Ensure that all necessary input files are included in the Input directory, and databases are stored in the Database directory.
+Ensure that any necessary input files are included in the Input directory, and that databases are stored in the Database directory.